devcows/hugo-universal-theme/README.md

 ```

 A new folder will be created, share that folder on the dat network, then copy the dat address and use it as the baseURL, do not forget to add a slash at the end of the baseURL.
 Run the command again, and reload the dat sharing, the website should be nice looking on the beakerbrowser.
+Be careful, small caps and capitals are treated differently on dat, while it is not on http sites (image file names,...).

 ## Contributing